Equity Scholarship applications for mid year 2017

 You will need to have some important pieces of information available when you commence the scholarship application.

-To identify your 2017 course of study, you will need your SATAC reference number or your current UniSA student number and details about the course you are studying in the first half of 2017.
+To identify your 2017 course of study, you will need your SATAC reference number or your current UniSA student number and details about the course you are studying in the second half of 2017.

 To establish financial disadvantage, you will need: